we want all tamariki (young people)

 to achieve their potential in life

-Big Brothers Big Sisters mission is: to make a positive difference in the lives of tamariki through strong and enduring, professionally supported, mentoring relationships.
+Big Brothers Big Sisters mission is: to make a positive difference in the lives of youth through professionally supported, mentoring relationships.

 Research highlights the powerful, positive and lasting impact that mentors can have on our young people.